Vanilla Beans, Madagascar Bourbon

 Vanilla beans are one of the most unique, cherished, and utilized spices in the culinary world.
 In fact, one might say it well beats out saffron in each of these categories when you consider how nearly every home baker would fall into a state of collapse if their vanilla suddenly vanished.

-Vanilla bean fans that we are we only sell the highest quality vanilla beans.
+Fans of this culinary ingredient can be assured that we only sell the highest quality vanilla beans.
 You’ll find each one to be fat, black, fragrant and wet.
 In other words: perfect.

 |Grade||Grade A (Gourmet/Premium/Prime)|